EFFECTIVE DATE: August 18, 2023

 How We Share and Disclose Information

-Vendors and service providers: We contract with third party vendors and service providers to provide us with specialized services, including, but not limited to, customer service, registration, subscription fulfillment, housing, booth decoration, freight services, research, statistical analysis, application development, list cleansing, postal mailings, email and fax deployment, and other information services.
+Vendors and service providers: We contract with third party vendors and service providers to provide us with specialized services, including, but not limited to, customer service, registration, payment processors, subscription fulfillment, housing, booth decoration, freight services, research, statistical analysis, application development, list cleansing, postal mailings, email and fax deployment, and other information services.
 These companies or individuals may be provided with access to information about you, but only as needed to perform their functions.
 These vendors are required to maintain the confidentiality, security, and integrity of such information.

 Corporate affiliates: We share personal information with our corporate affiliates and subsidiaries, who process personal information on our behalf, where necessary to provide a product or service that you have requested, or in other circumstances with your consent or as permitted or required by law.

 Third parties: We may also share your personal information with third parties who partner with us to promote products and services, provide marketing and advertisements, conduct data analytics, or use the data for other commercial purposes.
 We do not control how these third parties use and share your personal information once they receive it.
 You will need to contact such third parties directly for information about their privacy practices or to exercise any rights you may have (including if you would like to opt-out of marketing messages).

 Business transfers: In the event we are acquired by or merged with a third-party entity or in the unlikely event of our bankruptcy, insolvency, reorganization, receivership, or assignment for the benefit of creditors, we reserve the right, in any of these circumstances, to transfer or assign the information we have collected through the Services as part of such merger, acquisition, sale, or other change of control.